 Play Area Update

-Please note the following Play Areas will be open from Saturday 4th July 2020 to which guidelines have been put in place in line with Covid-19.
+Please note all Play Areas are now open, apart from Fairfield Road.
+Guidelines have been put in place in line with Covid-19.
 Please click here for further information: Poster

 Saturday Market Update - 1st July

 Biggleswade Charter Market, which has stood in the Town since 1227, is restarting following the Government’s announcement that Outdoor Markets can re-open from 1st June 2020, as long as they are COVID-19 Secure.

 Throughout Lockdown, we have had a couple of stalwart traders who were in the ‘essential’ list of exemptions under Government guidance.